febrianrachmadi/dep-gan-im/README.md

  - Characterisation of WMH in Brain MRI using Irregularity Map

 ## News/Update
+ - 09/01/2020: Added the final code for testing DEP-GAN and DEP-UResNet.
  - 08/01/2020: Added the final code of DEP-UResNet and its example of trained weights.
  - 07/01/2020: Added the final code of DEP-GAN and its example of trained weights.
  - 13/06/2019: Example of setting files are now online!
  - 12/06/2019: Provisional codes of DEP-GAN are now online!

 ## Version
+ - v0.2.0: Testing codes are now available.
  - v0.1.0: Training codes and trained weighst are now available.
  - v0.0.2: Setting files for training are now available.
  - v0.0.1: This is the provisional codes of DEP-GAN using irregularity map (IM).